 2 orange slices

 8 mint leaves

 1.5 oz brandy

 In the bottom of a mixing glass, muddle 2 orange slices and the mint leaves.
 Add brandy, ginger syrup and lemon juice.
 Fill with ice and shake well.
 Strain into an ice-filled glass and top with sparkling water.
 Garnish with mint sprigs and a large orange peel.

 The combination of brandy, ginger and orange is so wonderful.
 The mint takes it one step further.
-I imagine the early version with just the piece of orange peel having an alluring scent of the fruit, but the muddled pieces really lets you taste the orange flavor.
-Used now as a garnish, I cut a wide "horse head" swath of orange peel using a vegetable peeler—simple, but effective.
+We imagine the early version with just the piece of orange peel having an alluring scent of the fruit, but the muddled pieces really lets you taste the orange flavor.
+Used now as a garnish, we cut a wide “horse’s neck” swath of orange peel using a vegetable peeler—simple, but effective.
 The snow may have just melted, but the mint is already starting to grow again.
-I am looking forward to summer with this cocktail appearing in regular rotation.
+We are looking forward to summer with this cocktail appearing in regular rotation.
 Will this delicious refresher make you sleepy?
 That probably depends on how many you drink.
 Or, perhaps the name comes from the drinker and this was intended to wake you up.
-Try it and let me know!
+Try it and let us know!

 I serve this drink fairly frequently to non-cocktail geeks during our Savoy Nights at Alembic Bar, and I’m not entirely sure it needs quite that much improvement.

 I do insist on a fresh horse’s neck of orange peel, a flavorful ginger beer, and a good healthy handful of freshly spanked mint sprigs, but after that, I think you’re gilding the lily for what is already essentially an elaborately garnished highball.